 Double and triple check mailing lists, formulas and templates to assure the correct name goes with the correct email address.

-Also, if using the multiple recipient feature, make sure to always use blind carbon copy (BCC) instead of carbon copy (CC) for these types of emails so that the reader does not see a chain of email addresses in the heading.
+Also, if using the multiple recipient feature, make sure to always use blind carbon copy (BCC) instead of carbon copy (CC) for these types of emails.
+This is so that the reader does not see a chain of email addresses in the heading.
 Not only does doing so increase the chances of the email being opened, but it also ensures privacy for each recipient from other recipients.

 8. Integrate with social media